-The Table Top Open Teppanyaki Grill is easily portable and this saves a huge chunk of time used to move equipment fro and to the kitchen thus food is enjoyed at the same place.
-They also incorporate a unique flavor, and if you need a grill there are online stores with a variety of options to choose from.
+The Table Top Open Teppanyaki Grill is easily portable and this saves a huge chunk of time used to move equipment fro and to the kitchen, because you just enjoy the food at the same place it’s cooked.

-To sum everything up, a table top Teppanyaki grill is your go to grill for entertaining guests no matter the weather, and it also does not require rocket science to install and maintain.
+To sum everything up, a tabletop Teppanyaki grill is your go-to grill for entertaining guests no matter the weather, and it also does not require rocket science to install and maintain.

-Some pointers when using a table top teppanyaki grill:
+Some pointers when using a tabletop teppanyaki grill:

-- These grills are efficient as they maximize on the available heat and very little energy goes to waste.
+- These grills are efficient as they maximize the available heat and very little energy goes to waste.

 - No oil should be added when cooking meat.
-On the grill, fat melts and it is sufficient to have the meat cook on its own juice.
+On the grill, the fat melts and it is sufficient to have the meat cook on its own juice.